Canadian Vickers Vedette: Operational history

-In addition to the RCAF, The Ontario, Manitoba and Saskatchewan provincial governments used Vedettes extensively for scouting out forest fires in the heavily wooded areas of those provinces.

-The company exported six Wright J-5 powered Vedette Vs to Chile, where they were based at Puerto Montt (which is on an inlet off the Pacific coast) with the Escuadrilla de Anfibios N° 1 (now known as the Grupo de Aviación N° 5).
-They were used to forge an air link between there and the capital Santiago, 569 mi up the coast.
+The company exported six Wright J-5 powered Vedette V amphibians to Chile, where they were based at Puerto Montt, on an inlet off the Pacific coast, with the Escuadrilla de Anfibios N° 1 (since redesignated Grupo de Aviación N° 5).
+They were used to pioneer an air link between there and the capital Santiago, 569 mi up the coast.
 At least one of the Vedettes (and possibly all six) was lost due to hurricane-force winds, which also caused the loss of two lives when one of the aircraft overturned while on the water.

+The Ontario, Manitoba and Saskatchewan provincial governments used ex-RCAF Vedettes extensively for spotting forest fires in the heavily wooded areas of those provinces.